benkern-art/Rural-EV-Charging-Texas/README.md

  <h2 align="center"> Additional Investigations </h2>

+In summary, the analysis provided presents a more descriptive approach to the problem of addressing EV charging needs in rural Texas.
+This doesn't provide clear directions on where to deploy new charging stations but instead, assess the state of EV adoption and EV charging in both rural and urban areas.
 A sophisticated network analysis could be performed to address the problem of 'range anxiety' and the lack of EV charging in rural counties.
 This network analysis would incorporates EV travel data on trip counts, travel times, costs, and distances to create a model that optimizes the placement of new EV Fast Charging Stations across Texas's extensive highway network.
 Optimality in this model would be defined as maximizing the share or number of long-distance (over 50 - miles, one-way) car trips that EV Drivers already demonstrate.